 - Certain flexibility patterns show your potential for certain injury types

 - Certain flexibility patterns are left after injuries and need to be re-balanced to prevent a re-occurrence

 - Unbalanced flexibility puts unnecessary torsion on the spine increasing your risk of back, and other injuries

 I will look at your results with two intentions.
-The first is where are you compared to a text book answer and two where you need to be to meet the needs of your hobby/sport/lifestyle.
+The first is where are you compared to a text book answer and the second is to see where you need to be to meet the needs of your hobby/sport/lifestyle.
 We are all different and live different lives.
 If you working in an office or drive for a living you probably wont need the same ‘normal’s’ as someone who is a manual worker.
-Why try and get a pilot to the same results as a gymnast?
+Why try and get a taxi driver to the same results as a gymnast?

 I also measure your spine angles to determine if you have one or more of the following that need to be considered:

 - Forward head posture -putting excess pressure on the neck and spine

 - Kyphosis – rounded top half of the spine; common in office workers constantly looking at the computer and more recently an increasing issue in people that text and use there smart phones or tablets regularly